erling6232/imagedata/paper.md

 ## Compute mean of two datasets

-An example reading two time series from folders _dirA_ and _dirB_, and writing their mean to folder _dirMean_.
+A basic example reading two time series from folders _dirA_ and _dirB_, and writing their mean to folder _dirMean_.
-The input data format is automatically detected, and is not specified:
+The format of the input data is automatically detected, and is not specified:

 ~~~
 from imagedata.series import Series